0xQuasark/rag-testing/README.md

 3. Install the necessary dependencies by running `npm install`.
 4. Start the application by executing `npm start`. -->

-For more detailed instructions, please refer to the documentation in the `docs` folder.
+For more detailed instructions, please refer to the documentation in the `docs` folder